10 Dialogue Errors To Avoid

 - Incorrect dialogue punctuation – Do not confuse your readers.
 Use quotation marks correctly.
 Decide on your dialogue format, for example, single or double quotation marks, and use them consistently.

 - Unimportant conversations – These pieces are more than small talk, but are usually unnecessary as dialogue.
 If we need to know that a character will be back on Monday, we do not necessarily need two or more character to impart this information.
 A character might think about something like this.
 Most conversations should create friction or tension as well as add information.
 If they don’t, leave them out.

 - Too much talk – Sometimes silence can be more powerful than words.
 Often, the things we choose not to say are more important than those we do say.
 There are times when there are no words powerful enough to convey a character’s feelings and times when a character may be incapable of speaking.
 Use this technique sparingly to make it more effective.

-Five Exercises To Help You Avoid These Mistakes
+Five Exercises To Help You Avoid These Dialogue Errors

 - Eavesdrop.
 Record conversations to understand how differently we speak.
 Many of us speak in short statements or use fragments.
 Others only speak in laborious, grammatically correct, complete sentences.